WEREMSOFT/raylib-wiki-fork/Compile-for-GNU-Linux.md

     make core/core_basic_window PLATFORM=PLATFORM_DESKTOP -B

-The games folder can be made the same way as the examples.
+The `raylib/games` folder can be made the same way as the examples.
 Have fun!

 ### Build raylib source code using meson